Q: AM I A COACH?

-- An attended Level 2 course costs £355, runs over 3 days and includes the cost of the first year of Coach Licensing.
-Applicants normally need to hold a Level 1 qualification, plus recent and current training for Emergency First Aid and also Safeguarding & Protecting Children in sports coaching (which must be undertaken through UK Coaching).
+- A Level 2 course (Angling Event Lead Coach) costs £270, runs over 3 days and includes the cost of the first year of Coach Licensing.
+Applicants normally need to hold a Level 1 qualification; recent and current training for Emergency First Aid or another suitable First Aid course is a requirement for certification.
 Learners also need to deliver linked and progressive coaching sessions and submit details of these as part of the final assessment.

 Courses leading to the same 1st4sport qualifications can be taken through other Approved Centres: however fees and schedules may be different, and courses offered by other Centres do not include the cost of the first year’s Coach Licence to Practise through Angling Trust.

 Fees for courses undertaken through Angling Trust currently include Learner registration, tuition, course resources, certification and the opportunity to take up one year’s Coach Licensing, but not travel, meals or accommodation.

 Q: WHERE CAN I FIND DETAILS OF AVAILABLE COURSES AND BOOK A PLACE?